RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 Note: You need one wminput line for every wiimote you want to use (i.e. the above is for two wiimotes) Note 2: You need to replace the addresses of the wiimotes above by the addresses of your wiimotes (shown by command „hcitool scan“ as shown above).

+### Register Wiimotes Before Emulationstation Starts

-make the script executable with
+Make your wiimote detection script executable with:
 ```shell
 chmod 775 /home/pi/bin/attachwii.sh
 ```

-have the script be started just before emulationstation starts.
-To do so, edit the file /etc/profile The last line should be
+To start the script before emulationstation starts, edit the file: /etc/profile.
+The last line should be
 ```shell
 [ -n "${SSH_CONNECTION}" ] || emulationstation
 ```
-right before this line, add the line
+Then, right before that line, add the line:
 ```shell
 /home/pi/bin/attachwii.sh
 ```
 and save the file.

 If you now do a reboot, wait until emulationstation has been started.
-When it did, press 1+2 on all of your wiimotes to register the wiimotes.
+When it does, press 1+2 on all of your wiimotes to register the wiimotes.

 Now you can „tell“ emulationstation and the emulators to use the wiimotes (and the classic controllers).
 Here are my configuration files.

 For emulationstation:
 Content of /home/pi/.emulationstation/es_input.cfg for two wiimotes:
 ```shell